ading2210/passmark-scraper/README.md

 # Passmark Database Scraper

-This library can scrape the Passmark websites in order to fetch various benchmark results.
+This Python library can scrape the Passmark websites in order to fetch various benchmark results.
 It can sort the benchmark results based on varius critera, such as the score, rank, and the value of the part.
 It can also search through the listings for a specific search query.
-Additionally, this uses no external libraries.
+Additionally, this uses no external libraries outide of the ones included in Python.

 The websites that this program can scrape are:
  - cpubenchmark.net